 - Hold-up (Forcible removal of possessions by actual or threatened violence against the insured)

-Additionally, any damage caused to the insured premises due to the above events will also be covered.
+Additionally, any damage caused to the insured premises due to the above events can also be covered under this policy.

 First loss basis - You can opt for this type of coverage if you feel it’s highly unlikely that all of your property will be stolen at the same time.
 Adopting this approach can greatly reduce the premium you pay for the policy.